 Your payout will be more or less the total booking fee that you’re charging guests.
-There’s a tiny Host Service Fee of 3% that Airbnb deducts from your subtotal, but that small piece of the pie is only taken from your net total minus any security deposit you may have received, if that’s relevant to your Airbnb pricing strategy.
-The Host Service Fee will be recalculated should the host make any adjustments to the booking fee (and rounded to the nearest whole number, may I add).
-Yet another smart feature from Airbnb.
+There’s a Host Service Fee of 3% that Airbnb deducts from your subtotal, but that small piece of the pie is only taken from your net total minus any security deposit you may have received, if that’s relevant to your Airbnb pricing strategy.
+The Host Service Fee will be recalculated should the host make any adjustments to the booking fee (and rounded to the nearest whole number).

-Why does Airbnb need that little piece of the pie anyway, you ask?
 The 3% fee is meant to cover any of Airbnb’s expenses made in the name of your guests’ payments.
-Consider it a sort of “shipping and handling” cost of home sharing.
-Fair enough.
+Consider it the “shipping and handling” cost of home-sharing.
 Just keep in mind, Airbnb may not be the only one who wants in.
-You may be susceptible to an additional VAT, depending on where you are hosting or from where your guests are traveling.
+You could be susceptible to an additional VAT, depending on where you are hosting or from where your guests are traveling.

-If you want to predetermine the total booking amount from which all these Services and VATs are being deducted, you can consult the rates (nightly, weekly, monthly, custom, or weekend, what have you) you have applied to the relevant listing and paint yourself a clearer picture of the finances involved in the transaction.
+If you want to predetermine the total booking amount from which all these services and VATs are being deducted, you can consult the rates (nightly, weekly, monthly, etc.) you have applied to the relevant listing and paint yourself a clearer picture of the finances involved in the transaction.

 Airbnb and Taxes

-On the subject of Service and VAT, your local taxes are another one of those things that vary based on where in the world you are from and where in the world you are taking care of business.
+On the subject of Service and VAT, your local taxes are another one of those things that vary based on where in the world you are from and where in the world you are running your business.
 But it’s good to get a heads up that at some point, you will probably have to pay some dues to the taxman.
-Luckily, Airbnb helps you straighten out these details by collecting your information and guiding you through this process.
+Luckily, Airbnb helps you straighten out these details by collecting your information and walking you through this process.
 Airbnb host help for the win, once again.

-The whole process of adding a payment method is pretty clear-cut, with instructions on your screen guiding you every step of the way.
-One thing to keep in mind is that every payment method has its own processing style, meaning it could take some time for the payout to go through, or sometimes no time at all.
+The process of adding a payment method is pretty clear-cut, with instructions on your screen guiding you every step of the way.
+One thing to keep in mind is that every payment method has its own processing style, meaning it could take some time for the payout to go through, or it could take no time at all.

 Airbnb Host Payments Methods: Cash, Credit, or Debit?

-That being said, you may want to select your payment preference accordingly (you may not, but everyone has their preferences).
+That being said, you may want to select your payment preference accordingly .
 Whatever your “type” may be, it’s always good to consider all your options before settling down.
-And hey, if your first choice comes with any unforeseen extra baggage, like a processing time that’s less than ideal or some sort of hidden fee, this sneak peek of all payout options will help remind you that there are always other fish in the sea.
+And hey, if your first choice comes with any unforeseen extra baggage, like a processing time that’s less than ideal or some sort of hidden fee, this sneak peek of all the payout options will help remind you that there are always other fish in the sea.

 ACH/ Direct Deposit

-Choosing this method will grant Airbnb permission to help deliver your host payment straight to your bank account.
-You will need to enter your routing number and account number to verify the delivery address, but you can find that easily on your checkbook, bank statement, or bank app.
-Airbnb will initially perform a test run direct deposit (of something equivalent to less than $1) to confirm your account, so there will be a short waiting time (no more than 5 days) to set up this payment system.
+Choosing this method will grant Airbnb permission to deliver your host payment straight to your bank account.
+You will need to enter your routing number and account number to verify the delivery address, but you can find that easily on your checkbook, bank statement or bank app.
+Airbnb will initially perform a test-run direct deposit (of something amounting to less than $1) to confirm your account, so there will be a short waiting time (no more than 5 days) to set up this payment system.
 Good news: Airbnb will let you keep the money from the test deposit.
 Free money!
 The crowd goes wild!